 Section 18.1 Amendments

-In order for Retail Gas Quadrant Procedures to be amended, upon petition of at least five (5) RGQ Members, the Vice Chair of the EC for the RGQ shall announce an RGQ meeting.
+In order for RGQ Procedures to be amended, upon petition of at least five (5) RGQ Members, the Vice Chair of the EC for the RGQ shall announce an RGQ meeting.
 Such announcement shall provide for at least a 30-day notice.
 In order to transact business at the RGQ meeting, there shall be a quorum consisting of at least 1/3 of the RGQ Membership.
 Following such meeting, the proposed resolution adopted at the meeting shall be sent out for comment, and the comments shall be distributed to all RGQ Members in advance of a notational vote.
 Any RGQ Member not choosing to vote shall be considered to have voted in favor of the proposed change.
 In order for a proposed change to take effect, it must be approved by at least 2/3 of RGQ Members and 40% of each RGQ Segment’s Membership.

-19 – TRANSITIONAL PROCEDURES
+19 – TRANSITION PROCEDURES